TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendModules/Index.rst

 Backend modules
 ===============

-TYPO3 CMS offers a number of ways to attach custom functionality to the backend.
+`TYPO3 CMS`:pn: offers a number of ways to attach custom functionality to the backend.
 They are described in this chapter.